 Confirm contact information.
 This is the nonprofit contact who will verify your hours.
 If you use our hours verification service, be sure the correct person is listed so we can confirm your hours and ask for strength and skill endorsements on your behalf!

 Describe your project.
 This is the important part.
 Colleges want to know how you worked with others in your community to make an impact.
 Example: I worked with a team of volunteers at the Saddleback Food Bank to assemble 1,000 meal kits for hungry seniors.

 See your verified hours.
 Students who subscribe to the *College and Career Advantage Plan will see when the organization confirms the hours.
 Don’t forget to check out your strength and skill endorsements under your recommendations.

-How to Track Your Own Projects
+How to Track Volunteer Hours for Your Own Projects

 Click ADD HOURS on your dashboard: Whether you are tracking hours for a project you found on VolunteerCrowd or on your own, the first step is the same.

 Select Add Project + : This appears under the word REQUESTED.

 Add contact information: This is the person who scheduled and/or supervised you volunteer project.
 Accuracy is important.
 Make sure the information is correct if you want your hours verified.
 Use an email address with the nonprofit’s name in it.
 Example: Use firstname.lastname@example.org instead of email@example.com.

 Add the cause and project type: You can select one cause.
 For volunteer project type, select event, volunteer internship, virtual volunteer, campaign, or donation drive.